-Standing in a dirt lot, surrounded by an unrefined metal warehouse, a tiny abandoned timeworn gas station, and rows of shoulder high cane grass in the distance, we are greeted with hair nets and a huge smile.
+Standing in a dirt lot, surrounded by an unrefined metal warehouse, a tiny abandoned timeworn gas station, and rows of shoulder-high cane grass in the distance, we are greeted with hairnets and a huge smile.
 “Welcome to our pineapple plantation!”

 Our energetic guide begins to elaborate on the history of the plantation and the complexities of growing this fine fruit.
 She whisks us into the factory alongside a conveyor that’s tumbling wet pineapples up and out of a long trough where they’ve been floating.
 “Most of the pineapple,” she tells us, “doesn’t turn its bright gold color until it’s plunged into the wash tanks.”

 A short van ride later, we are standing in rows upon rows of bromeliad with a view of the West Maui Mountains and the bold blue ocean below.
 “There are three stages of a ripening pineapple,” our guide says.
-Then she moseys, machete wielding, into the field and plucks off a huge one.
+Then she moseys, machete-wielding, into the field and plucks off a huge one.
 A few flicks and I’ve got a sweet juicy bit in my hand.
 It’s bright gold and it tastes like sunshine.

-After sampling a few different varieties, and one that tastes like Pina colada!, we are given an airport-ready, boxed pineapple souvenir!
+After sampling a few different varieties, and one that tastes like Pina colada, we are given an airport-ready, boxed pineapple souvenir!
 It’s said to last for 7-10 days and will be a very sweet reminder of a great Maui vacation.

 After the tour, we opt for the lunch add-on for only an additional $15.
 What a treat!
 This is a Bev Gannon restaurant, Hailiimaile General Store.
-Bev Gannon is a highly apprized Maui chef with a passion for fine local ingredients; she boasts three of the best loved restaurants on Maui.
+Bev Gannon is a highly apprized Maui chef with a passion for fine local ingredients; she boasts three of the best-loved restaurants on Maui.
 My hearty Thai turkey loaf was deliciously savory.
 It came with cashew coconut spread and sweet chili slaw and was served on a taro bun.
-We topped if off with a hot cup of locally grown coffee and a scoop of homemade guava sorbet.
+We topped it off with a hot cup of locally grown coffee and a scoop of homemade guava sorbet.
 My compliments to the chef!